JiGoRo1969/semb1451/README.md

 included with e2studio environment setting files and .scfg file for Smart Configurator provided by Renesas Electronics Corp.

-This library is based on software package version 5 provided by Renesas.
+This library is based on "software package version 5" provided by Renesas.
 So you can easily modify and add this codes with e2studio on Windows PC.

 Let's enjoy it !